nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Pays for a specific lesson.

 The amount paid would be deducted from the outstanding fees field.
-The amount paid should not be greater than the current outstanding fees.
+The amount paid should be greater than 0 and should not be greater than the current outstanding fees.

 Format: `paid INDEX LESSON_INDEX amt/AMOUNT_PAID`